-Not everyone are aware that the correct interpretation and reading of analytical data can really guide with less risk.
+Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

-- What is the product that is sold with a greater than 90% probability when associated with product X?
+- What product is sold with a greater than 90% probability when associated with product X?

 - How likely is my merchandising category to sell versus the segment that buys most of my long-time customers?